World Plants Logo

 Propagation

-The most common method of propagations is seed propagation, it is due because there are no nurseries specialized in Annona muricata L cuttings.
-Seedlings origins – Must come from selected seeds from plants with excellent vegetative and bloom stages, and must obey the following steps: The mucilage around the seed must be taken off, then washing it on flowing water, after that let it sit and dry out on a dark place for 3 days.
+The most common method of propagation is seed propagation.
+There are no nurseries specialized in Annona muricata L cuttings.
+Seedlings must be from plants with excellent vegetative and bloom stages, and must obey the following steps.
+The mucilage around the seed must be taken off, then washed in flowing water.
+Let it sit and dry out in a dark place for 3 days.
 When well prepared, the seed should last up to 7 years.
-Sowing the seeds – The following measures are recommended: 1.20 m width and 0,20 to 0,25 cm depth on the potting media.
+For sowing, 1.20 m width and 0,20 to 0,25 cm depth in the potting media is required.
 The potting media should be vegetal soil, sand and ash, following a 2:1:1 proportion.
 The seed takes up to 10 days to germinate.
-Even though seed is the most common propagation method, grafting can also be done on Annona muircata.
+Even though seed is the most common propagation method, grafting can also be achieved.

 Ethnobotanical Uses (Disclaimer)

-he most important role the plant has is the development of the fruit cultural movement and enrichment of the economy where the fruit is cultivated, been it the “in nature” production or by industrialized products.
-Its leaves have medicinal compounds; one can make a tea out of it and it will help with excessive phlegm.
+The most important role the plant has is the development of the fruit cultural movement and enrichment of the economy where the fruit is cultivated, be it the “in nature” production or by industrialized products.
+Its leaves have medicinal compounds, which can be used to make a tea out of it, and it will help with excessive phlegm.
 The seeds have antiparasitic characteristics.
-Another use for the leaves and roots is to minimize diabetes and sedative.
-A lot of studies have been done on Annona muricata L’s medicinal characteristics.
+Another use for the leaves and roots is to minimize diabetes, and as a sedative.
+Many studies have been done on Annona muricata L’s medicinal characteristics.

 goToTop